AlEmerich/capstone-project/README.md

 One of the first attempt to do that was to develop an algorithm by trying to understand the physics formula of that movement.
-In 1993,
-@1993-TrunkMotion tried to make a little robot by trunk motion using the ZMP () and the three axis (pitch, yaw and roll)@1993-TrunkMotion.
-In 1999, @1999-KHR-2 added the OGM (Optimal Gradient Method) to that approach to “optimizes the horizontal motion of a trunk to reduce the deviation of the calculated ZMP from its reference.” @1999-KHR-2 and design the KHR-2 robot.
+In 1993, Yamaguchi et al. tried to make a little robot by trunk motion using the ZMP (Zero Moment Point) and the three axis (pitch, yaw and roll).
+In 1999, Nagasaka et al. added the OGM (Optimal Gradient Method) to that approach to “optimizes the horizontal motion of a trunk to reduce the deviation of the calculated ZMP from its reference.” and design the KHR-2 robot.
 The result was good but the gait of the robot was not very natural because it is very difficult to take all the factors in account for making the robot walking with a human gait.